 Given these challenging times, we are spending more and more time in our homes and as a result, has more New Zealanders looking at their homes with a more critical eye in terms of overall design comfort and practicality.

-The most important thing to remember is that spending extra time in the beginning of your new home build will prevent you from having any regrets once the house is done.
+The most important thing to remember is that spending extra time at the beginning of your new home build will prevent you from having any regrets once the house is done.

 THINGS TO CONSIDER WHEN DESIGNING A HOUSE